Updated on April 22nd, 2024 by Bob Ciura

 Pentair has a strong business model, and competitive advantages.
 These qualities have fueled its steady dividend growth over the past four decades and we don’t see any reason to believe that won’t continue for many years to come.

-Pentair shares are trading with a modest margin of safety and the company has a solid long-term outlook, culminating in estimated total annualized returns of 8.5%.
+However, Pentair shares are trading without a modest margin of safety given the elevated valuation multiple, culminating in estimated total annualized returns of 5.2%.
 The company should be able to continue increasing its dividend each year.
-As a result, we rate shares of Pentair a Hold right now and a buy on any meaningful dips.
+As a result, we rate shares of Pentair a hold right now .

 Additionally, the following Sure Dividend databases contain the most reliable dividend growers in our investment universe: